Rare Cartier-Bresson photos of Indian guru on display

 It was “something I never did before in my life, and never did again,” he said.

-Allana believes the collection of photos on display at the Alliance Francaise cultural centre is a “collaborative endeavour” between the Mother, who selected the images, and Cartier-Bresson.
+Allana believes the collection of photos on display at the Alliance Francaise cultural center is a “collaborative endeavour” between the Mother, who selected the images, and Cartier-Bresson.

 Notes by the renowned photographer in his personal diary during the assignment are also on display, offering an insight into how he and the Mother, who died in 1973, were at odds on how to capture photos of the ashram and Aurobindo in his room.

-The exhibition in New Delhi runs until Sept.
-30 and heads to Pondicherry, now known as Puducherry, in southern India later this year.
-(Editing by Tony Tharakan and Elaine Lies)
+The exhibition in New Delhi runs until September 30 and heads to Pondicherry, now known as Puducherry, in southern India later this year.